Dental Implants are a safe and effective method of replacing teeth which may be broken, infected, or missing.

 A small titanium post is inserted into the jawbone, allowing the dentist to attach either a fixed bridge, single crown, or full or partial denture on top.
 This process ultimately results in new artificial teeth being completely fused into the rest of your smile, increasing both the functionality and aesthetic of your oral anatomy.

-With such a significant procedure follows a myriad of questions and concerns.
+With such a significant procedure follows a myriad of questions and concerns such as best dental implant cost.
 Here are a few we commonly come across when discussing or performing the procedure among patients.

 What’s The Process?